 The book “Learn Zulu”

-The book “Learn Zulu,” belongs to Michael.
+The book “Learn Zulu,” belongs to my husband, Michael.
 Together, we devoted the last 20 years to the education and training of pastors in South Africa.
 In the year 2000, we funded the Lutheran Theological Seminary in Pretoria.
 We had full accreditation from the University of Pretoria, educating 80 students from over 17 different countries a year.
 Our legacy is sharing our faith in our relationships, our communities, and our worldwide travels.

 His most loved Bible verse is the King James version of Philippians 4:13 “I can do all things through Christ which strengthen me.”